113ll3/Ibmclouddocscli/reference/ibmcloud/cli_dns.md

 ```
 ibmcloud sl dns record-edit ibm.com --by-id 12345678 --data 127.0.0.2 --ttl 3600
 ```
+{: codeblock}

-This command edits records under zone: ibm.com, whose ID is 12345678, and set its data to "127.0.0.2" and ttl to 3600.
+This command edits a record under the zone: ibm.com, whose ID is `12345678`, and sets its data to "127.0.0.2" and ttl to 3600.

 ## ibmcloud sl dns record-list
 {: #sl_dns_record_list}

-List all the resource records in a zone.
+List all the resource records in a zone:
 ```
 ibmcloud sl dns record-list ZONE [OPTIONS]
 ```